jepegit/cellpy/docs/tutorials/basic_interaction.rst

     # list consisting of file names with full path
     raw_files = [os.path.join(raw_data_dir, f) for f in raw_file]

-    # creating the CellpyData object and sets the cycle mode:
+    # creating the CellpyCell object and sets the cycle mode:
-    cell_data = cellreader.CellpyData()
+    cell_data = cellreader.CellpyCell()
     cell_data.cycle_mode = cycle_mode

 Now we will read the files, merge them, and create a summary: